afnog/sse/virtualization/ganeti-exercise.md

 ### Configure Xen

-Edit `/etc/default/grub` and add the following line to enable Xen (you would not need this for a KVM cluster in production):
+Edit `/etc/default/grub` and change the following lines to enable Xen (you would not need this for a KVM cluster in production):

+	GRUB_DEFAULT=saved
 	GRUB_CMDLINE_XEN_DEFAULT="dom0_mem=min:512M,max:512M"

 This restricts the master domain to 384 MB RAM, which will make it slow, but give us more RAM free